imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **GetUnsubscribedContact**
 > UnsubscribedContact GetUnsubscribedContact (int? id)

-Get a single unsubscribed contact.
+Get the details of a specific unsubscribed contact

 ### Example
 ```csharp